 - the offering or receiving of bribes, the making of facilitation payments, the bribery of a foreign public official, and the failure to prevent a bribe being paid on an organisation’s behalf are offences.

 We are required to keep financial records and to have appropriate internal controls in place which will evidence the business reason for making payments to third parties.

-This policy applies to individual employees, agents, sponsors, intermediaries, consultants or any other people or bodies associated with our company (Hyve) or any of our subsidiaries and employees.
+Our Anti-Corruption Policy applies to individual employees, agents, sponsors, intermediaries, consultants or any other people or bodies associated with Hyve or any of our subsidiaries and employees and provides guidance to our employees of their obligations under UK Law.
 Bribery is committed when an inducement or reward is provided in order to gain any commercial, contractual, regulatory or personal advantage for ourselves or another party.
 Further guidance as to what is regarded by our company as unethical (which includes corrupt) payments can be found in our Ethical Business Practices Policy.

 No bribes of any sort may be paid to or accepted from customers, suppliers, politicians, government advisors or representatives, private person or company.
 It is not permitted to establish accounts or internal budgets for the purpose of facilitating bribes or influencing transactions.

 This policy does not prohibit the following practices providing they are customary in a particular market, or are proportionate and are properly recorded:

 - Normal and appropriate hospitality (given or received)

 - The giving of a small gift on a festival or at another special time